rjdeliveryomaha/courierinvoice/README.md

 - initial: Generates an empty ticket entry form.

+  This form is followed by a div with class "mapContainer" and id "map" for use with a javascript api.

+  This div is only generated on this step.

 - edit: Generates a ticket entry form populated with provided ``` $data ```.

 - confirmation: Generates a read-only form for validation.